fsr/python-lessons/_exercises/file.md

 Read `stdin`, half the lines and write the content into the file at the filepath we took as input.

 Call the script with some input (unix pipeline is very useful).
-For example `lorem.txt | python3 script.py 'output.txt'`
+For example `less lorem.txt | python3 script.py 'output.txt'` with lorem.txt being the file containing test text.